-1. To configure the audio settings, click the Audio/Video tab, and then enter/select your changes in the appropriate fields on the displayed Audio form.
-The fields on this tab are described in the corresponding table in Appendix 5 - DVRs.
+To configure the audio settings, click the Audio/Video tab, and then enter/select your changes on the displayed Audio form as pictured on the next page.

-2. To configure the video settings, click the Video tab, and then enter/select your changes in the appropriate fields on the displayed form.
-The fields on this tab are described in the corresponding table in Appendix 5 - DVRs.
+2. To configure the video settings, click the Video tab, and then enter/select your changes on the displayed form.

-To configure the triggers, click the Triggers/Display tab, and then enter/select your changes in the appropriate fields in the top section of the displayed form.
-The fields on this tab are described in the corresponding table in Appendix 5 -DVRs.
+3. To configure the triggers, click the Triggers/Display tab, and then enter/select your changes in the top section of the displayed form.
+A trigger is the event that causes a DVR to automatically start recording.